Henry Macandrew: Early service

 Henry John Milnes Macandrew was born on 7 August 1866, the son of Sir Henry Macandrew of Aisthorpe, Inverness.
-Macandrew was educated at The Inverness College before he joined the British Army on 6 August 1884 as a lieutenant in the 2nd Battalion, Cameron Highlanders, which was part of the militia.
-Two years later he transferred to the Lincolnshire Regiment on 10 November 1886.
+Macandrew was educated at the Inverness College before he joined the British Army on 6 August 1884 as a lieutenant in the 2nd Battalion, Cameron Highlanders.
+He transferred to the Lincolnshire Regiment on 10 November 1886.

-Macandrew began an eighteen-month period of probationary service in the Bengal Staff Corps on 30 March 1888, serving as an officiating squadron officer in the 5th Bengal Cavalry of the British Indian Army.
-On 22 November 1889 he was admitted to the Bengal Staff Corps, having completed his probationary period, as a lieutenant and continued with the 5th Bengal Cavalry.
+Macandrew began an eighteen-month period of probationary service in the Bengal Staff Corps on 30 March 1888, serving as a squadron officer in the 5th Bengal Cavalry of the British Indian Army.
+On 22 November 1889 he was admitted to the Bengal Staff Corps as a lieutenant, having completed his probationary period, and continued with the 5th Bengal Cavalry.
+On 13 May the following year he was appointed as the regiment's adjutant.

-Macandrew served as brigade transport officer to the 2nd Brigade involved in the Tirah campaign of 1897, and was promoted to captain on 10 November that year.
-He continued his role as a transport officer into the following year, this time as part of the Mohmand campaign in the Khyber Pass.
-For his service in these campaigns, Macandrew was subsequently awarded the India Medal with two clasps and mentioned in dispatches.
+Macandrew served as transport officer to Brigadier-General Alfred Gaselee's 2nd Brigade in the Tirah campaign between 1897 and 1898, and was promoted to captain on 10 November 1897.
+For his service in this campaign, Macandrew was mentioned in despatches and awarded the India Medal with two clasps.

 Boer War

-Macandrew continued in India until 1900 when he moved to fight in the Boer War.
-Serving in Kitchener's Horse, from February he operated in the Orange Free State.
+Macandrew continued serving in India until 1900 when he was transferred to South Africa to fight in the Boer War.
+From February he operated in the Orange Free State with Kitchener's Horse.
 He was present at the Battle of Paardeberg between 17 and 26 February, the Battle of Poplar Grove on 7 March, and the Battle of Driefontein on 10 March.
 After several other skirmishes, Macandrew moved to serve in the Transvaal in May, seeing action at the Battle of Doornkop on 29 May and being present at the occupation of Pretoria on 4 June.

 Macandrew was subsequently appointed intelligence officer on the Delagoa line, east of Pretoria, in July, in which role he continued until September.
-At this stage he was assigned as the Deputy Assistant Adjutant-General Intelligence (DAAGI) to Major-General Ralph Arthur Penrhyn Clements's column, serving in the Transvaal and to the west of Pretoria.
-On 29 November Macandrew was awarded the Distinguished Service Order; he continued as DAAGI into 1901, moving in February to serve Major-General Neville Lyttelton in the same position.
+At this stage he was assigned as the deputy assistant adjutant-general intelligence (DAAGI) to Major-General Ralph Arthur Penrhyn Clements's column, serving in the Transvaal and to the west of Pretoria.
+On 29 November Macandrew was awarded the Distinguished Service Order (DSO) "in recognition of services during the operations in South Africa"; he continued as DAAGI into 1901, moving in February to serve Major-General Neville Lyttelton in the same position.

-Having served in operations in the Transvaal, Orange River Colony, and Cape Colony, Macandrew was then promoted to serve Major-General Bruce Hamilton as DAAGI Army Headquarters Staff in May.
+Having served in operations in the Transvaal, Orange River Colony, and Cape Colony, Macandrew was then promoted to serve Major-General Bruce Hamilton as DAAGI army headquarters staff in May.
 He stayed in this role until the end of the war, relinquishing his position on 31 May 1902.
-For his services in the Boer War Macandrew received the Queen's South Africa Medal with four clasps, the King's South Africa Medal with two clasps, and was mentioned in dispatches a further two times.
+For his services in the Boer War, Macandrew received the Queen's South Africa Medal with four clasps, the King's South Africa Medal with two clasps, and was mentioned in despatches a further two times.
+He travelled to England where, on 24 October, Edward VII presented him with his DSO.